 - A collective unconscious memory... if such a thing exists

 - A memory connected to genetics or family lineage... if such a thing exists

 - A past life memory... if such a thing exists

 Doing dreamwork, in my view, is for somebody who is either curious, or a seeker, or simply wants "more" from their life.
-It's also for people who don't particularly want to seek advice or insights from the regular routes.
+Someone who wants to thrive.
+It's also for people who don't particularly want to seek advice or insights from the other more regular routes.
 Or perhaps they have tried more mainstream routes of self-discovery or therapy and the results are not what they've desired.